Home Discover Australia Uluru & Kata Tjua – 2 days Itinerary

 Where to eat?

-In Yulara you have an IGA supermarket, restaurants, cafes and everything you might require to stock up.
+In Yulara, you have an IGA supermarket, restaurants, cafes and everything you might require to stock up.
 There is also a gas station, keep your IGA receipt if you shop there as it entitles you to a discount of 4ct on the next full tank!

 If you are lazy one night and what a barbecue we tested the Outback Pioneer Kitchen.
 For 35 AUD you will have an assortment of meat (kangaroo, emu, crocodile) and access to the salad bar.
 It also has live music.
 The atmosphere is good and the staff is friendly.

-Practical advice
+Practical info

 Wildlife